 By being a prompt for cultural advocacy in the immediate neighborhood, the project gains meaning for its totemism of grassroots public art.
 The utility boxes are located near the grounds made sacred by the history of Native Americans living in a grittier downtown, and the artists for each work utilize the painting rituals that comes from mural reverence.
 Some of the works even become real urban totems.

 The micro-public art project, utilizing LADOT traffic signal cabinets, began along the First Street Corridor in Boyle Heights, and is led by Councilmember José Huizar, who helped weave the mural ordinance through City Hall.
-The project now travels into downtown and centers around "Indian Alley," so named by 118 Winston's Stephen Zeigler when he discovered his building was the headquarters of United American Indian Involvement, Inc. from the 1970s through the 1990s.
+The project now travels into downtown and centers around "Indian Alley," a name revived by 118 Winston's Stephen Zeigler after he discovered his building was the headquarters of United American Indian Involvement, Inc. from the 1970s through the 1990s.

 "This latest mural utility box project gives us another opportunity to bring art to the public right-of-way and celebrate local artists and history," said Councilmember Huizar in a statement.